MySQL Point-in-Time Backup & Recovery Guide

 binlog_expire_logs_seconds = 604800

-After adding the configuration, restart MySQL to apply the changes.
+After saving the configuration, restart MySQL to apply the changes.

 sudo systemctl restart mysql

-Verify that binary logging is active by checking the MySQL status.
+Verify that binary logging is active by connecting to MySQL and running the following command.

-This command shows the current binary log file name and position.
-Note these values somewhere secure.
-When you need to perform point-in-time recovery, these are the starting coordinates.
-The binary log files themselves are stored in /var/log/mysql/ with names like mysql-bin.000001, mysql-bin.000002, and so on.
+The output shows the current binary log file name and the position within that file.
+Record these values somewhere secure.
+When performing point-in-time recovery later, these coordinates define where to start replaying the binary log.
+The actual binary log files are stored in /var/log/mysql/ with names like mysql-bin.000001, mysql-bin.000002, and so on.

 Running a Consistent Full Backup with mysqldump